regehr/guided-tree-search/GLOSSARY.md

 * **Decision tree** - A **generator** embeds a decision tree that describes all **test cases** that it is capable of emitting.
 In the expected case, the decision tree is much too large to fully explore, so we are forced to sample its leaves.
+A key premise behind our work is that the shape of the decision tree is not known in advance.
+When its shape is highly regular (for example, when drawing samples from a context free grammar) then there are other approaches that probably work better that this library.

 * **Decision tree leaf** - When a generator reaches a leaf of its decision tree, then it has made all of the choices that need to be